 Since many of the groups more likely to be affected by sexual harassment and assault are also more likely to face discrimination in other ways, this can make it harder for them to report it.

 How to Tackle Sexual Harassment & Assault

-We cannot tackle this if we only take action after it’s already happened.
+We cannot tackle this if we only take action after it has already happened.
 Preventative action is key; so too is responding appropriately when it’s reported.
 Following these six steps can help:

 1. Create Policies